jtreme/AREAdvising/README.md

 ## Important

 This planner is an advising tool, not an official university system.
 Always confirm your plan against your **Degree Audit** and consult with your advisor before registering.

-## Updating

-To update the planner, replace `index.html` with the new version and commit.
-GitHub Pages will update automatically within about 30 seconds.
-Uploading README.md…]()